Ashaba123/ibal-project/README.md

 - Write tests for new features
 - Use TypeScript for frontend development
 - Maintain consistent code formatting with Black, isort, and ESLint
+- Add console logging for XBlock features with "[IbalXBlock]" prefix
 - Update documentation for new features
 - Ensure proper error handling and logging